Those who are part of the post-millennial generation, Gen Z, spend all of their time online.

 Taking all of this into account, it’s clear there are differences among generations.
 But there are ways to connect people from each generation in a way that caters to their specific preferences — even during the pandemic.

 As employees transition back to the workplace, they will need to connect with those both in the office and at home.
-This hybrid model is here to stay long term and heightens the complexity of IT’s role in supporting the organization.
+This hybrid model is here to stay long-term and heightens the complexity of IT’s role in supporting the organization.

 As about one-third of the U.S. workforce stayed home during the pandemic, the shift to hybrid work introduces a new set of tools for IT to manage and support.
-Video conferencing platforms, from Zoom to Teams, remain a critical component to flexible collaboration, but what about meeting rooms?
+Video conferencing platforms, from Zoom to Teams, remain a critical component of flexible collaboration, but what about meeting rooms?